Constraining deviations from $\Lambda$CDM in the Hubble expansion rate: Conclusions

 In light of recent advancements in cosmology, there is compelling evidence pointing towards dynamic dark energy, as opposed to a static cosmological constant.
 This suggests deviations in the Hubble expansion rate from the predictions of the $\Lambda$CDM model.
 Based on the findings of this study, although model III provides evidence of such a deviation, thereby supporting the notion of non-cosmological constant dark energy, it would be premature to conclude that model III accurately represents the true Hubble expansion rate.
 Instead, model III offers valuable insights into the potential pathways for the Hubble expansion rate.
+Moreover, we found that some interacting cosmological models between dark energy and dark matter exhibit behavior similar to that of model III considered in this work.
 Similar to the approaches employed in investigations of the equation of state of dark energy ($w(z)$), the form of deviation, $\delta(z)$, can be explored in a model-independent manner, as demonstrated in Ref.~\cite{Samsing_2012,Hojjati:2013oya}.
 Given recent advances in various cosmological observations, and since the effects of deviations from $\Lambda$CDM on large-scale structures have not been included in this work, a more thorough investigation of this issue remains an important objective for future research.